-The tendered rate shall include full compensation for the servicing of the light switch, internal cleaning of the enclosure, spray painting, inspection of the contact points, switching mechanism, earthing, etc.
+The tendered rate shall include full compensation for the servicing of the light switch, internal cleaning of the enclosure, spray painting of the cover plate, inspection of the wiring and connection points, earthing, etc.

-The tendered sum shall further include for replacement of any missing outlet covers and fixing screw and earth testing.
-Light switch face plate shall be fitted with an engraved Multi-layered phenolic plastic label as per Nosa-standard, cost of, which is included in rate.
+The tendered sum shall further include for replacement of any missing covers and fixing screw and earth testing.
+Light switch face plate shall be fitted with an engraved Multi-layered phenolic plastic label, cost of, which is included in rate.